MuraliMantha/swiggyClone/README.md

 4. Push to the branch: `git push origin feature/your-feature-name`
 5. Submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries or feedback, please contact [your email address].
+For any inquiries or feedback, please contact muralikrishnam056@gmail.com.